-- 28. International Standard on Quality Control (UK and Ireland) 1 (ISQC1) requires a system of quality control to be established, as part of financial audit procedures, to provide reasonable assurance that professional standards and regulatory and legal requirements are being complied with and that the independent auditor's report or opinion is appropriate in the circumstances. - 29.
-The foundation of our quality framework is our Audit Guide To ensure that we achieve the required quality standards Audit Scotland conducts peer reviews and internal quality reviews.
-Additionally, the Institute of Chartered Accountants of Scotland (ICAS) have been commissioned to carry out external quality reviews. - 30.
-As part of our commitment to quality and continuous improvement, Audit Scotland will periodically seek your views on the quality of our service provision.
+28. International Standard on Quality Control (UK and Ireland) 1 (ISQC1) requires that a system of quality control is established, as part of financial audit procedures, to provide reasonable assurance that professional standards and regulatory and legal requirements are being complied with and that the independent auditor's report or opinion is appropriate in the circumstances.

+29. The foundation of our quality framework is our Audit Guide, which incorporates the application of professional auditing, quality and ethical standards and the Code of Audit Practice (and supporting guidance) issued by Audit Scotland and approved by the Auditor General for Scotland.
+To ensure that we achieve the required quality standards Audit Scotland conducts peer reviews and internal quality reviews.
+Additionally, the Institute of Chartered Accountants of Scotland (ICAS) have been commissioned to carry out external quality reviews.

+30. As part of our commitment to quality and continuous improvement, Audit Scotland will periodically seek your views on the quality of our service provision.
 We welcome feedback at any time and this may be directed to the engagement lead.